 There’s no doubt its well-heeled canines are doing all this and more, but the hope is to get more dogs where they’re needed: for supply to eventually match demand.

-There are currently 23 mobility dogs in service in New Zealand, helping people with cerebral palsy, muscular dystrophy, multiple sclerosis, stroke, spinal injury as the result of an accident, and thalidomide disability.
+The mobility dogs in service in New Zealand are helping people with cerebral palsy, muscular dystrophy, multiple sclerosis, stroke, spinal injury as the result of an accident, and thalidomide disability.

 Teenagers through to retirees have been partnered with dogs, but many others remain on the waiting list – a wait that’s inextricably linked to the funds available for training.

-It costs $25,000 to raise and train an Auckland-based dog, all of which comes from the charitable support of New Zealanders.
+It costs in excess of $50,000 to raise and train a mobility dog, all of which comes from the charitable support of New Zealanders.
 Not all of the puppies brought onto the programme will be placed in service, as not all will gain the collective skills needed to become a fully qualified mobility dog.

 The training process can take up to two years, beginning with the right upbringing and culminating in advanced training by expert handlers.